 Sample Survey Questions

-Below you’ll find sample survey questions for different market research needs.
+Below are examples of survey questions for different market research needs.
 You can use these templates as a guide and customize them to suit your brand’s needs.

 - When was the last time you used (a type of product)?